openaps/docs/Other-projects/other-projects.md

-# Other Projects and Tools
+# Other Projects & Tools